striezel/shell-scripts/readme.txt

     git-author-lines.sh - A utility script to get the number of lines changed by a given author in a git repository

+    sql-dump-extract-db.txt - A utility script to extract the SQL statements for one database from an SQL dump of multiple databases

   Special purpose script:

     update.sh   - That is the update script that can be used to (you guessed